PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ## Test your PayID server

-Use [PayID Validator](https://payidvalidator.com/) to test your PayIDs.
+Use [PayString Validator](https://paystringvalidator.com/) to test your PayStrings.

 ## Launch with AWS Lambda using scripts